C. Shaking (of the world system by God) (vs. 18-29).

 but he for [our] profit, that [we] might be partakers of his holiness.

-to minimize discomfort to themselves caused by our offensive behavior.
+to minimize their own discomfort (caused by our offensive behavior).

 12:11 Now no chastening for the present seemeth to be joyous, but grievous: